gureckis/nyu_lab_in_cognition/book/course-content/syllabus.md

 All papers and presentations are due at the date and time specified.
 Scores for late papers will be reduced by 10% for every 24-hour period a paper is late.
 No extensions will be granted due to computer failure, roommate difficulties, printing problems, etc.

 ### Technology
-Due to the online nature of the course, we will use a variety of technical tools including Zoom, EdStem, Dischord, Jupyter, etc... to facilitate our work together.
+Due to the online nature of the course, we will use a variety of technical tools including EdStem, Jupyter, etc... to facilitate our work together.
 You will need to have a strong internet connection during class time and so I would recommend you try to work that out early on in the semester.
 If you have internet connection issues let me know and we can discuss it and work together to find a solution because being online and in class is important.

 ### Disabilities
 Any student with a documented disability needing academic adjustments or accommodations is requested to speak with me by the end of the second week of the term.